 The Board of Directors has responsibility for the overall corporate governance of MEI Pharma.
-During the fiscal year ended June 30, 2019, a majority of the members of the Board of Directors were, and as of the date of this report are, independent within the meaning of the NASDAQ Stock Market ("NASDAQ") rules.
+During the fiscal year ended June 30, 2021, a majority of the members of the Board of Directors were, and as of the date of this proxy statement are, independent within the meaning of the Nasdaq Stock Market ("Nasdaq") rules.